VandeurenGlenn/custom-style-import/README.md

     polyserve

-Once running, you can preview the element at `http://localhost:8080/components/style-import/`, where `style-import` is the name of the directory containing it.
+Once running, you can preview the element at `http://localhost:8080/components/custom-style-import/`, where `custom-style-import` is the name of the directory containing it.

 ## Testing The Element

 Simply navigate to the `/test` directory of the element to run its tests.
-If you are using Polyserve: `http://localhost:8080/components/style-import/test/`
+If you are using Polyserve: `http://localhost:8080/components/custom-style-import/test/`

 ### web-component-tester